Miss Philippines Earth: History

-Miss Philippines beauty pageant was formally launched in a press conference on 3 April 2001 with the search of a delegate to represent Philippines in the international Miss Earth pageant.
-From 2005 to 2010, Miss Philippines Earth also appoint one of the runner-ups or finalists to represent the country on the Miss Tourism Queen International.
-The pageant has tie-ins with the Philippine government agencies such as the Philippine Department of Tourism (DoT), Department of Environment and Natural Resources (DENR), the Metropolitan Manila Development Authority (MMDA), as well as international environmental groups such as the United Nations Environment Programme (UNEP) and Greenpeace to further its environmental advocacy.
+The pageant has tie-ins with the Philippine government agencies including the Department of Tourism, Department of Environment and Natural Resources, the Metropolitan Manila Development Authority, as well as international environmental groups such as the United Nations Environment Programme, and Greenpeace to further its environmental advocacy.

-In its formative years, the pageant was simply known as Miss Philippines (2001–2003) and then it was changed to Miss Philippines Earth (2004–2017, 2019–present) since the winner represents the Philippines to the Miss Earth pageant.
-In 2018, the title was renamed to Miss Earth Philippines to emphasize the global "Miss Earth" brand.
-However, in 2019, the pageant reverted its name to "Miss Philippines Earth" to assert to its legal rights claim since Carousel Productions legally owns the trademark "Miss Philippines" title according to its executive vice president, Lorraine Schuck.
+In 2004, Carousel renamed the pageant to Miss Philippines Earth, a name that continued until 2018 when it was changed to Miss Earth Philippines to emphasize the global "Miss Earth" brand.
+However, in 2019, the pageant reverted its name to "Miss Philippines Earth" to assert to its legal rights claim.